openenclave/openenclave/3rdparty/openssl/README.md

   the version of Perl that comes with the git bash does not support the Pod::Usage module required by the OpenSSL configuration scripts.
 See https://groups.google.com/g/git-for-windows/c/AQf2YbaxH6U/m/mwRScOGRCwAJ for the reference on the perl issue with git bash on Windows.

+- unsupported.h
+  The header lists the OpenSSL APIs, which are unsupported by OE for security concerns.

+- append-unsupported
+  Script to append the `#include<openssl/unsupported.h>` to the OpenSSL headers that include the corresponding APIs.
+The patched headers will be installed as part of OE release packages.